aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/chart-rendering/_index.md

 ## **Creating Charts**

-Aspose.Cells APIs support to create a verity of Excel charts as detailed under the topic [Creating & Customizing Excel Charts](/cells/cpp/creating-and-customizing-charts/).
-In order to demonstrate the usage of Aspose.Cells APIs to render the charts in image & PDF format, we will create a chart of type Column as per following snippet.
+Aspose.Cells APIs support creating a variety of Excel charts as detailed under the topic [Creating & Customizing Excel Charts](/cells/cpp/creating-and-customizing-charts/).
+In order to demonstrate the usage of Aspose.Cells APIs to render the charts in image and PDF formats, we will create a chart of type Column as per the following snippet.

 {{< highlight cpp >}}